-Finally, the empirical evidence on the effect of firm size is mixed.
-The average effect of the coefficient capturing a firm's size (Size) is positive and statistically significant.
-This means that as firms increase in size they draw more knowledge from universities.
+Lastly, the empirical evidence on the effect of firm size is mixed.
+The average effect of the coefficient capturing firm size (Size) is positive and statistically significant.
+This means that as firms increase in size, they draw more knowledge from universities.
 However the negative coefficient for Size squared indicates that with the increase of firm size, the value attributed to university knowledge increases less than proportionally.
-Hence the linear and quadratic terms of firm size indicate a positive relationship, but with diminishing returns, with the importance of university as a source of knowledge, and suggest the presence of an inverted U-shaped relation between the two variables.
-On the other hand, the variable Small young is positive and statistically significant, showing that small, young and research-active firms place the highest value on academic knowledge and gain the greatest benefits from interactions with universities.
-Such findings are consistent with Hypothesis 5.
-A possible explanation is that large firms are, in general, more likely to draw form universities; however, with firm size above a certain threshold, the value of knowledge acquired from external sources is only a complement of knowledge generated with internal resources.
-Instead, for small and young innovative firms, knowledge spillovers from universities are the key driver of their innovation activities.
+Hence, the linear and quadratic terms of firm size indicate a positive relationship, but with diminishing returns, with the importance of university as a source of knowledge, and suggest the presence of an inverted U-shaped relation between the two variables.
+Such findings are consistent with Hypothesis H5.
+A possible explanation is that large firms are, in general, more likely to draw form universities; however, for firm size above a certain threshold, the value of knowledge acquired from external sources is only a complement of knowledge generated with internal resources.